A Weekend in Whitehorse – What to See, Do, Eat and Drink

 READ MORE: What to See, Do, Eat and Drink in Dawson City Yukon

-On top of being a cool place with many nearby highlights, Whitehorse is also a great foodie town.
-Here are a few favourites to try with when spending a weekend in Whitehorse:
+Beyond its natural beauty and nearby attractions, Whitehorse is also a surprisingly strong foodie town.
+From cozy cafés to creative local kitchens, there’s plenty to enjoy between adventures.
+Here are a few favourites to try when spending a weekend in Whitehorse:

 Klondike Ribs and Salmon

 This bar/restaurant features BC craft beer as well as local Yukon Brewing.
-The food is surprisingly high-end for a bar in Whitehorse.
+The food is surprisingly high-end for a bar and could be the best restaurant in Whitehorse.
 Highlights include its pizzas and halibut burger.
 Northern favourites such as Arctic Char and Bison can also be enjoyed here.

 Find the best deal, compare prices, and read what other travellers have to say at TripAdvisor